-The abilities of certain Investees' to conduct their businesses are dependent on securing and maintaining the appropriate licences with Health Canada.
+The abilities of certain Investees' to conduct their businesses are dependent on securing and maintaining the appropriate licences with Health Canada or other relevant regulatory authorities.
 Failure to comply with the requirements of any license application or failure to obtain and maintain the appropriate licences with Health Canada or other relevant authorities could have a material adverse impact on the business, financial condition and results of operations of the Investee and the Company.
 There can be no guarantees that regulatory authorities will issue the required licences.